3D Yang-Mills Glueballs vs Closed Effective Strings: Appendix B: Solving the linearized Virasoro constraints for open strings

 To calculate the full quadratic action and the mass spectrum of open strings we need to evaluate the constraint (\ref{VirE}) to the second order in perturbations (because the energy $E$ enters linearly in the action).
 In fact, the resulting mass shell condition looks the simplest without performing any expansion, \be E^2=|p|^2+{2\pi\over \ell_s^2}\l J+\mbox{\rm Im }\l p^*x + \sum_{n=1}^\infty\pi_n^*\chi_n\r+{1\over 2}\sum_{n=1}^\infty\l\ell_s^2|\pi_n|^2+\ell_s^{-2}n^2|\chi_n|^2 \r\r\;. \ee To deduce the leading order physical spectrum we need to rewrite (\ref{masscond}) in terms of the canonical variables on the reduced phase space.
 This results in the following expression for the energy, \be E^2={|p|^2}+{2\pi\over\ell_s^2}\l J + \mbox{\rm Im }\l p^*\tilde{x} \r + \,{\ell_s^2\over 2}\sum_{n=1}^\infty \l P_n^2+{(n+1)^2\over\ell_s^4}Q_n^2\r\r. \ee

 The quadratic Hamiltonian for open strings in the reduced phase space reads

 From these expressions it is clear that $J$ is conserved, given that its conjugate variable $\delta_c$ does not appear in the Hamiltonian.
-Furthermore, it is clear that $J$ is quantized in units of $1/2\pi$ since $\delta_c$ is $2\pi$ periodic.
+Furthermore, it is clear that $J$ is quantized in integer units since $\delta_c$ is $2\pi$ periodic.

-However, the conservation of neither $|p|^2$ nor of the center of mass angular momentum $\mbox{\rm Im}\left(x^*p\right)$ is manifest yet.
+However, the conservation of neither $|p|^2$ nor of the center of mass angular momentum is manifest yet.
 These conservations can be shown by performing the change of variables